In 2020/21 AEB spend accounted for just over £46 million of which:

 AEB spend by Local Authority

-More than half was accounted for by learners living within Birmingham.
+More than half was accounted for by learners living in Birmingham.

 AEB spend by LEP area

-57% by learners living within Birmingham and Solihull LEP area, 35% within the Black Country LEP area and the remainder within Coventry and Warwickshire LEP area.
+56% by learners living within Birmingham and Solihull LEP area, 37% within the Black Country LEP and the remaining 7% within Coventry and Warwickshire LEP area.

 AEB spend by Level

 Enrolments to courses at Level 1 or below accounted for 43% of the spend, with 37% on Level 2 enrolments, and 18% on enrolments at Level 3 or above.